 Opening Times: Daily from 10am to 5pm and on Sundays from 1pm to 5pm

-Norwich Castle is built on a large artificial mound in the centre of Norfolk’s capital city, and consists of a magnificent Norman keep constructed in 1095 by William II.
+Norwich Castle overlooks the centre of Norfolk’s capital city, and consists of a magnificent Norman keep constructed by William II in 1095.

-Norwich Castle is a medieval royal fortification, comissioned by William the Conqueror who ordered its construction in the aftermath of the Norman conquest of England.
-The castle was used as a gaol from 1220 to 1887, and is now home to the excellent Norwich Castle Museum and Art Gallery, and the Royal Norfolk Regimental Museum.
+Norwich Castle was a medieval royal fortification, commissioned by William the Conqueror who ordered its construction in the aftermath of the Norman conquest of England.
+Used as a gaol from 1220 to 1887, the castle is now home to the excellent Norwich Castle Museum and Art Gallery, and the Royal Norfolk Regimental Museum.

 The historic national importance of the Norwich Castle site was recognised in 1915 with its listing as a Scheduled Ancient Monument.
-In 1954, the castle buildings, including the keep, attached gothic style gatehouse and former prison wings, were given Grade I listed building status.
+The castle buildings, including the keep, Gothic-style gatehouse and former Victorian prison wings, were given Grade I listed building status in 1954

-The Castle site comprises the 900 year old castle, and a large gallery complex converted from the city’s Victorian prison, which houses internationally important collections in archaeology, natural history, regimental history, and fine, decorative and contemporary art, making it one of the best museums in Norwich.
+The Castle site comprises the 900-year-old castle, and a large gallery complex which houses important collections in archaeology, natural history, regimental history, and fine, decorative and contemporary art, making it one of the best museums in Norwich.